 What makes a good training manual?

-When it comes to making your employees do the right job in any industry it starts with the right training and the right training manual.
+When it comes to training your employees in any industry, it all starts with a good training manual.

 There are some tips and tricks to making a good training manual:

 - What’s the objective of the manual: What’s the purpose of the manual?
-What business goals are supported by the manual and what activities should be covered?
+How does the manual support specific business goals?
+What type of workplace activities should the manual include?

 - Get help if you need it: writing a good manual is not easy and don’t be afraid to ask for help.